FlowingCode/DevelopmentConventions/conventional-commits.md

     - `feat:` A new feature (correlates with MINOR in semantic versioning)
     - `fix:` A bug fix (correlates with PATCH in semantic versioning)
     - `perf:` A code change that improves performance
-    - `refactor:` A code change that neither fixes a bug, nor adds a feature, nor implement a performance improvement
+    - `refactor:` improving internal code structure, readability, or maintainability, without adding features or fixing bugs (correlates with PATCH if non-breaking; breaking changes, e.g., renaming a public method, correlate with MAJOR).
     - `deprecate:` Deprecating an existing feature (correlates with MINOR in semantic versioning)
     - `remove:` Removing a feature (which is a breaking change)